mitchanderson202/mywebsite/README.md

 ## Purpose

 - I need a website with my name to it, somewhere I can keep upto date with my currenty works and links to projects etc.
 - Nothing too fancy.
 I have installed some unnecessary things like MobX & Typescript.
-Originally this was going to be bigger than it is, but a tech test has popped up that I must focus on.
+Originally this was going to be bigger than it is, but some important work has popped up that I must focus on.
 This can be resumed later.

 ---